Ethical Investment and Banking

 Clarifications

 • All screening commitments must be incorporated into an Ethical Investment Policy that meets the requirements of 1a.
+Universities that do not score on question 1a cannot score on any questions on industry exclusions.

 • For universities to score on any of the above exclusions, the Ethical Investment Policy needs to be clear that any exclusion(s) applies to the full scope of the university’s investments.
 To this end, we recommend the policy does not use confusing terminology that isn’t clearly defined - for example, if you’re a university that uses the word ‘direct’ in your policy please see our guidance on the use of this word and the impact that might have on how your university is scored.
 Universities will not be awarded points for unclear exclusions unless they have confirmed the meaning of the policy wording with People & Planet in previous communications and/or have outlined their definition within the policy itself.
-Universities can explain their meaning through the University League appeals process if points are not awarded and the university believes that they should have been.
+Universities can explain their meaning through the University League appeals process if points are not awarded but they believe they should have been.

 • Guidance for universities with no investments and those who have never invested in the above sectors: points can still be scored by stating in an Ethical Investment Policy that meets the requirements of 1a, that they do not currently and never will invest in the sectors specified in scoring criteria 2a-d.